getsentry/sentry-react-native/docs/index.rst

 Start by adding Sentry and then linking it::

     $ npm install react-native-sentry --save
+    # or
+    # yarn add react-native-sentry
+    # if you are using yarn
+    # this is for linking
     $ react-native link react-native-sentry

 The `link` step will pull in the native dependency and patch your project